nsrilakshmi398/SriNagarajanWebpage/README.md

 All sources have been noted when used.

 - learn.py contains the main code
-- Folder images has all the images used in the website.
+- images has all the images used in the website.
 With the sources to the images being provided when called into code
 - pages contains the code for the multi pages of the website
 - style contains the css file for styling the webpage